 The blower wheel is an internal component that takes heated air from the coil and moves it into the dryer drum where the clothes are.

-If the blower wheel is dirty or broken it will not spin.
+If the blower wheel is dirty or broken it will not spin and it can lead to the dryer squeaking as well.
 A blower that does not spin will not circulate the warm air into the dryer drum where it needs to dry clothing.